 Choose a day each week to get moving and make a standing appointment on your calendar.
 It’s remarkable how much harder it is to bail when it’s written down in black and white.
 Are morning, afternoon or evening workouts better for you?
 That's up to you, but tip #4 might help you with that decision.

 Tip #4: Schedule Morning Workouts

 Exercising in the morning means you are more likely to be consistent.
-It also means you get it out of the way, it’s MUCH harder to blow off, and it’ll increase your energy for the rest of the day.
+It also means you get it out of the way and it’s MUCH harder to blow off.
+It’ll also increase your energy for the rest of the day.

 Tip #5: Find A Workout Partner